bowdens/COMP2511-project/UserStories.md

 #### Estimate: 2

 #### Acceptance Criteria:
-1. There should be an option on screen to save the level
-2. Dungeons should be saved as files onto the disk.
+1. Dungeons should be saved as files onto the disk.
-3. Dungeon files must be able to be read so they can be edited further, or played as a dungeon in the game
+2. Dungeon files must be able to be read so they can be edited further, or played as a dungeon in the game

-### User story 3.2: As a designer, I want to be able to publish my dungeon levels so that they are officially playable

-#### Priority:

-#### Estimate:

-#### Acceptance Criteria:
-1. There should be an option on screen to publish the level
-2. When the designer publishes a level its current state is saved and a sanity check is performed to check if the level is playable
-3. If the level fails the sanity check, the designer should be told why

 ### User story 3.3: As a designer, I want to be able to add, move and delete game objects in my level with ease so I can create levels easily